Example configuration file

 The config file is a plain text file.
 Comments are stripped from lines before they are parsed.
 A comment starts with a "#" and continues to the end of a line.
 Blank lines are ignored.

-The file consists of two sections designated by
+The file consists of one optional and two manditory sections designated by:

 [can_run_as]